propublica/sunlight-congress/README.md

 Before being able to switch to Redcarpet:

 * **Automatic generation of TOC** is not supported in Redcarpet 2.x or 3.x, though the building blocks are present.
 You need to use an alternate renderer, `HTML_TOC`, which gives you the TOC block for you to place in yourself.
-Adding a special tag that automatically drops the TOC in for you could be done in either Redcarpet or Jekyll, but Redcarpet would make more sense.
+Adding a special tag that automatically drops the TOC in for you could be done in either Redcarpet or Jekyll.
 References: [example helper code](https://github.com/vmg/redcarpet/pull/186#issuecomment-22783188), [my open ticket with redcarpet](https://github.com/vmg/redcarpet/issues/330)

-* Support for **Github-style descriptive TOC slugs** when using the `with_toc_data` option will arrive in Jekyll 2.x, when Jekyll drops support for Ruby 1.8.x and can embrace Redcarpet 3.x.
+* Bonus: support for **Github-style descriptive TOC slugs** when using the `with_toc_data` option will arrive in Jekyll 2.x, when Jekyll drops support for Ruby 1.8.x and can embrace Redcarpet 3.x.
 Reference: [vmg/redcarpet#186](vmg/redcarpet#186)

+* Bonus: using Rouge for highlighting seems simpler and nicer, and it has a [Redcarpet plugin](https://github.com/jayferd/rouge/blob/master/lib/rouge/plugins/redcarpet.rb).

 #### Kramdown

 Before being able to switch to Kramdown:

-* Support for **Pygments syntax highlighting** in Kramdown core. @navarroj has created [krampygs](https://github.com/navarroj/krampygs/blob/master/krampygs.rb), a plugin which does this.
+* Support for **Pygments-style syntax highlighting** in Kramdown core. @navarroj has created [krampygs](https://github.com/navarroj/krampygs/blob/master/krampygs.rb), a plugin which does this.
 Kramdown core could offer support for this with a flag, or Jekyll could do it itself, [as it does for Redcarpet](https://github.com/mojombo/jekyll/blob/master/lib/jekyll/converters/markdown/redcarpet_parser.rb#L6-L23).
+Also, Rouge may [add a Kramdown plugin](https://github.com/gettalong/kramdown/pull/68#issuecomment-30182991).